 When to Communicate:

-- Involuntary termination (termination of employment that is management-initiated of dismissal, including layoffs of over 30-days): We recommend that you notify your Payroll Specialist before 9:00 am one to two business days prior to the termination of an employee whenever possible.
+- Involuntary termination (termination of employment that is management-initiated of dismissal, including layoffs of over 30-days): We recommend that you notify your Payroll Specialist before 9:00 am one to two business days prior to the termination.
 This will allow time for Helpside to process the check and have it available for you to hand to the employee upon dismissal.
 If payroll data is provided late, a $50.00 express fee may be charged in order to process the payroll within the required state deadlines.

 What to Communicate: